| || |

 How do I access a database?

 All you need is a Whittier Library card to access our databases.
-Click on the “Virtual Library” button either on the homepage or on the teen page.
+Click on the “Databases” button either on the homepage or on the teen page.
 Once you click on that you will see a variety of different databases.
 Each database has a description of what the database does.
 Whether you are looking for newspaper articles, journal articles or magazine articles, you will find them all in a database.

 An example of using a database: If you are doing a current event topic check out the general reference database, the student resource database, the opposing viewpoints database as well as the newspaper databases.
 If you take the time to look through multiple databases you will be surprised to see how many different types of articles you can actually find.

 Why use a database?
 Can’t I just come in to the library to check out a book on a subject instead?